wistefan/ai-marketplace/README.md

 A trust authority is necessary within the data space in order to ensure trust among all data space participants/organisations and it is based on the iSHARE Satellite.
 The satellite is involved in all interactions between data space participants.
-When receiving requests, it allows organisations to verify the signature of the requesting participants and to ensure that these are trusted and active participants of the data space.
+When receiving requests, it allows organisations to verify the signature of the requesting participants using the [/trusted_list](https://dev.ishare.eu/scheme-owner/trusted-list.html) endpoint and to ensure that these are trusted and active participants of the data space using the [/parties](https://dev.ishare.eu/scheme-owner/parties.html) endpoint.